Samuel Charles Whitbread: Meteorology and astronomy

 He joined the Royal Astronomical Society on 12 January 1849, and served as its treasurer from 1857 to 1878, when ill health forced him to relinquish the position.
 According to Dreyer and Turner (1923) he was most excellent in this position, leveraging his experience from running the family business: "He was an absolute terror to defaulters in arrear with their contributions, and used to visit them personally and ask them to explain their conduct before he recommended the Council to expel them".
 He was a fellow of the RAS and regularly published in Monthly Notices.

 In the early 1840, Whitbread built an observatory on his grounds, and with the help of his gardeners, made carefully astronomical and meteorological observations.
 In January 1873 he presented a set of observations to the Meteorological Office, founded 20 years before, entitled 'Fluctuations of barometer, Cardington Observatory, January 1, 1846, to December 31, 1870'.
 Today they are held in the National Meteorological Archive and include besides barometer readings made at 9.00am and 3.00pm each day, temperature, strength of the winds, and remarks on both meteorological and astronomical phenomena.

-On 9 December 1815, months after his father's death, the principle gamekeeper Charles Dines at the family seat Southill Park was murdered by a poacher.
+On 9 December 1815, months after his father's death, the principal gamekeeper Charles Dines at the family seat Southill Park was murdered by a poacher.
 Whitbread retained an interest in the welfare of Dines' family over many years.
 Three generations of distinguished meteorologists were descended from Dines including William Henry Dines and John Somers Dines.

 Family

 Whitbread lived at the family seat Southill Park and in London.
 After his elder brother William Henry Whitbread died without heirs in 1867, Samuel Charles inherited the family firm and estates.
 He married the Hon.
 Julia Trevor (died 1858), daughter of Henry Trevor, 21st Baron Dacre, on 24 June 1824.
 After she passed in 1858, he married Lady Mary Stephenson Keppel, daughter of the fourth Earl of Albemarle.
 He died on 27 May 1879.

 His eldest son was Samuel Whitbread.
-Their daughter Juliana (3 June 1825 – 21 April 1870) married Thomas Coke, 2nd Earl of Leicester.
+Their daughter Juliana married Thomas Coke, 2nd Earl of Leicester.